clazarski/ST558_project/README.md

 ## `country_code`

 The `country_code` function will allow the use to input the name of a country and it will indicate the country code.
-This is esspecially helpful for countries with non-intuitive codes such as Germany which is DE.
-Using this function the use can then supply the correct input for any country.
+This is especially helpful for countries with non-intuitive codes such as Germany which is DE.
+Using this function the user can then supply the correct input for any country.

 ``` r
 # Function to get the country code